Workplace Expectations and Guidelines

 Social Distance.
 Avoid close contact with people who are sick and put distance between yourself and others.
 Stay at least 6 feet (about 2 arms’ length) from other people.
 Remember that some people without symptoms may be able to spread the virus.

-Wear Face Masks.
-Always wear a face covering in any work situation where you cannot adequately physically distance yourself from others.
 Continue to keep about 6 feet between yourself and others.
 The face covering is not a substitute for physical distancing.
 Wear a face covering when you go out of your personal workspace.
 The face covering is meant to protect other people in case you are infected.
 You could spread COVID-19 even if you do not feel sick.

 The university will provide every employee with one cloth face mask.
 Employees may also bring their own face coverings from home, if desired.
 The CDC currently recommends that cloth face coverings should be washed after each use.
 It is important to always remove face coverings correctly and wash your hands after handling or touching a used face covering.